 Welcome to the Pace Team webpage.
-As a benefit to the marathon and half marathon runners in the Christie Clinic Illinois Marathon, the Pace Team will be there for you.
-We will be offering pace groups led by experienced pacers for a wide variety of times, including many of the Boston qualifying standards.
-We hope you will find this support useful as you strive to achieve your marathon or half marathon goals.
+As a benefit to the marathon and half marathon runners in the Christie Clinic Illinois Race Weekend, the Pace Team will be there for you.
+We will be offering pace groups led by experienced pacers for a wide variety of times.
+We hope you will find this support useful as you strive to achieve your marathon and half marathon goals.

-The Pace Team promises to provide fun and excitement for both first time, and experienced runners looking to reach their running goals — whether that’s a personal best, or just getting across the finish line.
+The Pace Team promises to provide fun and excitement for both first time, and experienced runners looking to reach their running goals — whether that’s a personal best, a Boston BQ, or just getting across the finish line.
 Below are the answers to a few common questions about the Pace Team.

-All of our Pacers were chosen because of their years of running many marathons around the country but most importantly their extensive marathon pacing experience.
-Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great marathon experience.
+All of our Pacers were chosen because of their years of running many marathons and half marathons around the country but most importantly their extensive pacing experience.
+Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great marathon or half marathon experience.

 The Pace Team is free to registered runners and doesn’t cost you anything!

-Every pace leader will be holding a steady pace throughout the marathon.
-These “even splits”; are the best way to achieve your peak performance in the race.
+Every pace leader will be holding a steady pace throughout the marathon or half marathon.
+These “even splits” are the best way to achieve your peak performance in the race.